 BLO = back loop only

-Cross Stitch (Cr St): insert hook into stitch, yarn under and pull up a loop.
+Single Crochet Cross Stitch (X stitch): insert hook into stitch, yarn under and pull up a loop.
 You’ll have two loops on your hook.
 Yarn over and pull through all loops on hook.

-You can change the size of the potholder by chaining more or less and adjusting the number or rounds.
+You can change the size of the potholder by chaining more or less (any number) and adjusting the number or rounds.

 This potholder is worked in spiral rounds.
 Spiral rounds are not connected with a slip stitch, they are worked continuously.